-4. Classic App means any programs that installed traditionally using wizard window while Universal App was installed from Windows Store.
+4. Classic App means any programs that are installed traditionally using wizard window while Universal App was installed from Windows Store.
 For my case, I’m choosing the Classic app.
 After that, click Browse.

 5. Select an application with EXE format and then click Add.

 6. Click the program that you have added.

 8. Select either System default, Power saving, or High performance before you click Save.

 - System default means the GPU system is determined by the system, whether it’s the Windows 10 or the app itself.